Dealer-related Information in Iowa

 To maintain a valid motor vehicle dealer's license, you must notify the Iowa Department of Transportation of any change in the name, location, ownership, or nature of your business.

 Iowa's Lemon Law was written to protect consumers who have purchased vehicles with substantial defects.
-Lemon Law guidelines apply for the first two years or the first 24,000 miles after the buyer's purchase.
+Lemon Law guidelines apply for the first 2 years or the first 24,000 miles after the buyer's purchase.

 The buyer may receive a refund or replacement for the defective vehicle if one or more of the following conditions have been met:

-- The owner has sent the vehicle in for repairs at least three times for the same problem with no success.
+- The owner has sent the vehicle in for repairs at least 3 times for the same problem with no success.

 - The vehicle has been sent for repairs on a malfunction that could cause death or serious injury and the problem has yet to be fixed.